 Our current policy is to apply unit prices using the forward pricing method.
 The use of forward pricing is considered to be good market practice as it removes the arbitrage opportunities associated with the alternative (historical pricing) method.
-Applications or redemptions are generally processed using the unit price applicable to the business day that the application or withdrawal request has been received.
+Transactions into or out of the fund are generally processed using the unit price applicable to the business day on which the transaction request was received and accepted.

-As specified by the trust deed, the Manager and the Supervisor have agreed a compensation policy that will apply if a material unit pricing error or material non-compliance with a unit pricing method requires correction.
+As specified by the Trust Deed, the Manager and the Supervisor have agreed a compensation policy that will apply if a material unit pricing error or material non-compliance with a unit pricing method requires correction.
 Under the current policy applied by the Manager and the Supervisor (unless the Manager and the Supervisor agree otherwise) a material unit pricing error is generally an error that equals or exceeds 0.30% of the unit price that would have applied had the error not occurred.
 Where agreed with the Supervisor, the Manager may choose not to pay compensation to you for an amount less than \$20.